People From My Neighbourhood

 In Kawakami’s super short ‘palm of the hand’ stories the world is never quite as it should be: a small child lives under a sheet near his neighbour’s house for thirty years; an apartment block leaves its visitors with strange afflictions, from fast-growing beards to an ability to channel the voices of the dead; an old man has two shadows, one docile, the other rebellious; two girls named Yoko are locked in a bitter rivalry to the death.

-Small but great, you’ll find great delight spending time with the people in this neighbourhood.
+Small but mighty, you’ll find strange delight in spending time with the people in this neighbourhood.

 Publisher Review